 This is true, that the Niche Hunter will not return the exact same results as if you typed in the keyword into Amazon.
 Due to the size of Amazon’s catalog, we are choosing the top keywords for Niche Hunter and continue to add more every day.

 As of today, we have over 1 million keywords in Niche Hunter and are adding a few hundred thousand each week based on popularity of searches.
 You will see the Niche Hunter library increase over time, so keep checking back for new and different ideas!

-Do I have to have all green monkeys?
+Do I have to have all green bars?

-No, you definitely do not need a line of green monkeys in order to find a good product opportunity!
+No, you definitely do not need a line of green bars in order to find a good product opportunity!
 For those that have not used the Niche Hunter yet, we have created a color-coded and numerical guide to help you sift through the results with speed and efficiency.
-This is what your results look like with different monkeys:
+This is what your results look like with different colored bars:

 How do I know that the keyword that the Niche Hunter supplies is the keyword that actually produced their sales?
 And is that important for me to replicate what they are doing?

 Honestly there is no way for you to identify exactly which keyword is the revenue generating keyword for a given product.
 Niche Hunter is a building block to help you generate ideas.
 The only way to tell which keyword is the best on each product is to actually be the seller.

 However, if you take a look at any well-optimized keyword listing, you should be able to reverse engineer what keyword the seller is targeting.
 For example, taking this well-optimized listing that I came across in Niche Hunter, which keyword do you think the seller is trying to rank for:

 I would guess “microfiber glove” and “car wash mitt”, mainly because it is the first keyword in the listing, and repeated in several places throughout the listing.
 I think that it is always good to place the main keywords at the front of the listing.
 By the way, if you have a car, you should get one of these…..it will help you always keep your shine on, I’m sold on this product!